Rubel-Mahmud/djangolife/README.md

-lorem ipsum lorem ipsum
-        1 dfjgn
-        2 dgldg
-        3 dfgmdlgm
-   bhbjbjj
+DJANGOLIFE-

-DJANGOLIFE is a simple video store project.This project keep a list of video and embed code.Any user can be create and login..Etc
-In this project django beginners tropics was covered and django restframework basic also covered.
+is a simple video store project.This project keep a list of video and embed code.Any user can be create and login..Etc In this project django beginners tropics was covered and django restframework basic also covered.

 Installation :